 Spring — Softball, Lacrosse

 All programs belong to the National Collegiate Athletic Association (NCAA) Division III.
 The football program is a member of the Massachusetts State Collegiate Athletic Association (MASCAC).
-The 13 other intercollegiate athletic programs are members of the Little East Conference.
+Thirteen of the remaining 15 intercollegiate athletic programs are members of the Little East Conference while men’s golf and men’s swimming and diving will compete as an independent within the NCAA.
 The university belongs to conferences and associations appropriate to the specific athletic program.

 Eligibility to Participate in Varsity Athletics